Piri: Life and career

 For the fact that she had recently turned 24 in April 2023, see .)
-Her parents were an Asda manager and a human resources manager; her father was a fan of indie rock, while her mother preferred R&B and hip hop, and neither could stand the other's music tastes.
-While growing up, Piri composed songs on her guitar as a means of expression and often listened to Arctic Monkeys, Mary J. Blige, and later the Ting Tings and Owl City, to whom she learnt to harmonise.

-Piri describes herself as a chronically online teenager, and would stay up all night playing Minecraft with people in other countries; she became interested in anime, through which she found J-pop.
-Towards the end of sixth form, she became obsessed with K-pop boy bands, including Exo, and then K-pop girl groups such as Blackpink, Red Velvet, and Twice.
-She created a stan account on K-pop Twitter; her username for which, Pirickili, stylised in lowercase, had been recycled from her Tumblr account, which in turn had been adopted after it was suggested to her by a random word generator.
+Her parents were an Asda manager and a human resources manager.
+While growing up, Piri composed songs on her guitar as a means of expression and often listened to Arctic Monkeys, Mary J. Blige, and later the Ting Tings and Owl City.
+Towards the end of sixth form, she became obsessed with K-pop boy bands including Exo, and then K-pop girl groups such as Blackpink, Red Velvet, and Twice.
+Her stage name, which she shortens from Pirickili and stylises in lowercase, was created for a Tumblr account and had been suggested to her by a random word generator.

-She studied chemistry at Lancaster University, having first become interested in science in Year 5.
-She had planned to take biology before falling in love with chemistry at A-level.
-During her studies, she idolised the swagger of Doja Cat and Red Velvet, and was inspired by her organic chemistry lecturer, whom she considered following into the profession.
-During her second year, she joined the university's pole fitness society after attending a taster session as a joke with her housemate.
-She was introduced to dance music around this time, and was in a tech house phase while writing her dissertation.
-She also learned Mandarin Chinese for extra credit.
+She studied chemistry at Lancaster University and also learned Mandarin Chinese for extra credit.
+During her studies, she idolised the swagger of Doja Cat and Red Velvet and joined the university's pole fitness society.
 After graduating, Piri had intended to take a year away from education and then undertake a master's degree.

-Piri struggled financially at university; her own parents' high income meant that she was only entitled to basic-rate student finance, and their debts meant that they were unable to contribute.
-By May 2020, she was £2,000 into her overdraft and also owed a friend £800, with her part-time shifts at Asda failing to clear her debt.
-In response, she began uploading pornographic content to OnlyFans, a subscription-based social media platform.
-She told The Times in November 2022 that she experienced less backlash than she was expecting, and that her account had "about 1,000 to 2,000 fans paying about $12 a month", (Note: OnlyFans pays its creators in US dollars.) which after the site had deducted its fees meant she earned "between $10,000 and $20,000 a month".
-She used the proceeds to fund her music career, buy a MacBook, Logic Pro, and a microphone, and move to north London.
+In May 2020, owing her bank £2,000 on overdraft and a friend £800, and finding that part-time shifts at Asda were failing to clear her debt, she began uploading content to OnlyFans, a subscription-based social media platform.
+By August, she had uploaded footage of herself masturbating.
+She told The Times in November 2022 that her account had "about 1,000 to 2,000 fans paying about $12 a month", (Note: OnlyFans pays its creators in US dollars.) which after the site had deducted its fees meant she earned "between $10,000 and $20,000 a month".
+She used the proceeds to fund her music career and move to north London.